-Both architectures have very different capabilities and characteristics with regard to the signalling (the QoS procedures) and the QoS models (the QoS declaration or interface), but these discrepancies have to be overcome when interworking between ATM's QoS architecture and the IntServ architecture.
-We look at the QoS models and procedures separately.
+The QoS architectures of ATM and the Internet have very different capabilities and characteristics with regard to the signalling and the QoS models.
+These discrepancies must be overcome for the interworking between ATM's QoS architecture and the Internet's IntServ QoS architecture.
+The most salient differences between the QoS models are: